Skip to content

 Let me give you a real example.
 A 12-person PR agency in Bristol sold for £1.2m.
 The deal was structured as £800k upfront for the shares and £400k earn-out over two years, based on retaining at least 80% of the retainer book.
 The founder stayed on as a consultant for 12 months.
 HMRC challenged the earn-out, arguing that because the founder was still providing services, the earn-out was remuneration for ongoing work, not consideration for the shares.

-The lesson: If your sale includes an earn-out linked to retainer retention, get the wording in the share purchase agreement reviewed by an ICAEW qualified accountant before you sign.
+The lesson: If your sale includes an earn-out linked to retainer retention, get the wording in the share purchase agreement reviewed by an specialist agency accountant before you sign.
 The distinction between "consideration for shares" and "remuneration for services" is a matter of contract drafting, not just tax law.

 Goodwill and Retainer Contracts: What Are You Actually Selling?